-1.0 credit NOTE: This Class fulfills the Art and the Technology credits required for Graduation This class is a great fit for learners who have an interest in, or want to explore the area of graphic design.
+Course #657 Year 1.0 credit NOTE: This Class fulfills the Art and the Technology credits required for Graduation This class is a great fit for learners who have an interest in, or want to explore the area of graphic design.
 It focuses on real-life application infusing design elements and technology methods.
-Learners will design logos, create websites, and develop a visual product portfolio.
-There is a balance of independent and group work, as well as use of both traditional and digital materials.
+Learners will design logos, create websites, and develop a visual product portfolio which includes a digital resume that can be applied to any career path.
+There is a balance of independent and group work, as well as use of both traditional and digital art materials.
 The content of this course is infused with basic marketing concepts.
 SURVEY OF ART HISTORY AND CULTURE (Level I)

-Semester
+Course #835 Semester

-.50 credit
+er .50 credit

 Learners in this introductory course will be exposed to various types of art, with a focus on how art impacts society and culture, and vice versa.
 Learners will have voice and choice in completing projects, or demonstrations of understanding, for the topics to be learned.

-CERAMICS (Level II)

-Course #824 Semester

-The goal for this course is to provide the advanced learner an opportunity to artistically grow in a setting with ambitious peers.
-The course will include the history of ceramics as well as creation of work which includes functional ware such as cups, plates, and bowls.
-Learners will have the opportunity to create works of art making tiles, mono-prints, and sculptural forms.
-The focus of the instruction will be the properties of clay, techniques, artistic tools, and the glaze materials and creative designs.
-Advanced learners will focus on creation of complex forms, creating larger works of art and begin to develop a body of work that is representational of the learner's artistic interest and style.
-Learners will be able to produce ceramic works and create a sophisticated portfolio development which can be used for the college/art school application process and also, submission in juried art competitions and exhibitions.
-Learner work must reflect well thought-out and ambitious planning.
-Critiques will be held to help promote the development of artistic skills and designs, with the language necessary to effectively participate in higher education critiques.
+This course will not meet the Level I requirement to proceed to a Level II course.

 2D DESIGN (Level II)

 Course #821 Semester .50 credit

 Prerequisite: One Level I Art Class

 Focusing on drawing, painting, collage, and printmaking, this class is the answer for learners who prefer to work two-dimensionally.
 In addition to honing their drawing skills, learners will also focus on creating good compositions.
 For those learners preparing for college, they will have the opportunity to complete 3-4 finished portfolio pieces in this class.
+This course is based on the textbook and work of Betty Edwards' "Drawing on the Right Side of the Brain".
+It makes an interesting connection between the action and science of creativity.

-3D DESIGN (Level II)
+3D DESIGN - Sculpture Building (Level II)

 Course #823 Semester .50 credit

 Prerequisite: One Level I Art Class

-This class will have learners focusing on working in the round.
 All projects will be sculptural and focus on the use of spatial and visual balance.
 Materials that could be explored are: plaster (additive and subtractive techniques), metal, wood, paper, cardboard, soap blocks, and found objects.
-Learners may use clay as a means for some sculpture techniques, but finished pieces will be made from other materials.
-Clay will not be fired.
+This is a great class for students who enjoy working with their hands.

 ADVANCED MEDIA AND COMMUNICATIONS (Level II)

-Course #833 Semester

-Course #832 Year

-.50 credit 1.0 credit

-Prerequisite: Visual Arts and Graphic Design and Teacher Recommendation

-This is an advanced version of the Level 1 Visual Arts and Graphic Design class.
+Course #833 Semester .50 credit Course #832 1.0 credit Year Prerequisite: Visual Arts and Graphic Design and Teacher Recommendation This is an advanced version of the Level 1 Visual Arts and Graphic Design class.
 This class will be an in depth study of design principles with a focus on a combination of digital and traditional art processes.
-Students will explore audio visual programs for digital media and digital photography basics.
+Students will explore programs for digital media and digital photography basics.
 Participants will work with teachers, other students, community members, businesses, and organizations to complete projects for marketing and design.
-Projects include, but are not limited to posters, t-shirt designs, print-making projects, bulletin boards, displays, and other media-based artwork.
+Projects include, but are not limited to posters, t-shirt designs, bulletin boards, displays, and other media-based artwork.
 ADVANCED ART (Level III)